Tsering Dolma Gyaltong: Life

-Tsering moved with her family to Canada in 1972 where she lived in Toronto.
+Tsering and her family moved to Toronto, Canada in 1972.

-In 1984, Tsering came back to India to reinstate the central Tibetan Women's Association.
-Tsering took on many roles on the Executive Committee - spanning 10 years; Vice President from 1985–1988, Special Assistant from 1988–1991, Vice President from June–October in 1992 and President from 1993–1994.
+In 1984, Tsering returned to India to reinstate the central Tibetan Women's Association.
+She took on many roles on the Executive Committee over the span of 10 years: Vice President from 1985–1988, Special Assistant from 1988–1991, Vice President from June–October in 1992, and President from 1993–1994.

 Fourth World Women’s Conference

-Tsering and two other Canadian Tibetan Refugees were joined by Tibetan delegates from Australia, Norway, Sweden, the United Kingdom, and the United States in order to attend the Fourth World Conference on Women which, in 1985, was held in Beijing, China.
-Here, Tsering and her fellow delegates criticised China's treatment of Tibetans, especially women.
+Tsering and two other Canadian Tibetan Refugees were joined by Tibetan delegates from Australia, Norway, Sweden, the United Kingdom, and the United States at the Fourth World Conference on Women, which was held in Beijing, China in 1995.
+Here, Tsering and her fellow delegates criticized China's treatment of Tibetans, especially women.

-Due to the heavy-handedness of Chinese security, and Tsering's outspokenness and the publicity actions of other members of the Tibetan Women's Delegation, the event was seen as a public relations disaster for China.
+Due to the heavy-handedness of Chinese security, Tsering's outspokenness, and the actions of other members of the Tibetan Women's Delegation, the event was seen as a public relations disaster for China.

 Another success was that they were able to meet with hundreds of other international female delegates.
 They were able to network and get their message heard internationally.